|

 Amigo tribute is valuable as a gateway to understanding Arthur Alexander's

 broad influence.
-The English label Ace, however, has issued The
+The English label Ace, however, has issued several Alexander collections including A Shot Of Rhythm & Soul (1982) and The

 the whole funky bunch. [top of page]